 As was mentioned earlier, the 1980 change in the law requires that the unfunded accrued liability of each relief association be funded by December 31, 2010.
 (See Appendix II for a description of unfunded accrued liabilities.)
 The previous requirement for your plan was for payment of only the interest on the unfunded accrued liability.
-The effect of this change alone was an increase in the contribution of \$17,280.
+This change alone would not have effected the contribution since prior to plan amendments there would have been no unfunded accrued liabilities.